SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 All this configuration can be done from the SteamVR dashboard or within VRChat (in front of a mirror).
 All measurements are in centimeters.
 Press `+` or `-` to change lengths by 1 cm.
 Pressing **Reset** will change the value to a default based on the HMDs current height.

-Make sure you have proper mounting before doing this as it will influence your results: [mounting page](putting-on-trackers.md):
+Make sure you have completed Reset Mounting before doing this as it will influence your results: [mounting page](putting-on-trackers.md):

 You can use a mirror in VRChat to see your trackers' positions.
 However, compare SteamVR tracker position to IRL joint's position, not your VRChat avatar's joints positions.